-Blood Clot (DVT) Prevention: You were given a prescription for Aspirin 81 mg, which you should take daily for 4 weeks.
+Blood Clot (DVT) Prevention:

+If you were given a prescription for Aspirin, you should take it twice daily for 4 weeks.
 You may obtain this medication over the counter at the phamacy.
 (Do not take if you have a history of stomach ulcers, bleeding disorders or allergy to aspirin).